MySky may be the owner’s third Heesen, but it’s the first that he’s really been able to shape to his taste, as Risa Merl discovers...

 At the same time that Dutch architect Erick van Egeraat was designing the interior for the custom 51.1 metre Heesen yacht MySky, he was also creating a glass-filled 24,000 square metre church and auditorium at the University of Leipzig in eastern Germany.
 The two projects, seemingly, could not be more different.
 But van Egeraat, whose portfolio ranges from private homes to football stadiums, will tell you there is one common thread: precision in engineering.
 It’s a well-honed skill that served van Egeraat well in what was his first superyacht project.

-MySky was delivered in 2014 and used privately until earlier this year, not even making a splash at a boat show.
+MySky was delivered in 2014 and used privately, not even making a splash at a boat show.
 Only a few photos were released, of a futuristic-looking bar backed by a glowing LED picture wall, leaving the boat world eagerly wondering what the rest of the interior could possibly look like.
 One group was invited on board, however: the esteemed judges of the World Superyacht Awards.
 They had a chance to witness van Egeraat’s work first hand, as well as the yacht’s personalised layout, which helped her scoop a World Superyacht Award in 2015.
 The owner has used her liberally since then, travelling throughout the Caribbean and up to Alaska.
 Now he has made her available to charter – and the rest of us finally get a chance to look inside.

 This is the owner’s third Heesen, after 37.3 metre Ilona (now Her Destiny) and 49.8 metre Sky.
 When the commissioning client pulled out of the project for a custom 51 metre from the Dutch yard, the owner of Sky swooped in, taking advantage of the opportunity to buy a newer, nearly finished yacht.
 The project was still in an early outfitting phase, and the interior hadn’t yet been installed, which eased things considerably, though designing a new interior delayed delivery by nearly five months.